GirishCodeAlchemy/githubaction-runtime-adhoc-pr-commands/README.md

 ```

-### 1. Main Branch to New Branch: Checkout and Changes

-- The main branch initiates the creation of a new branch.
-- The user makes changes in the new branch, commits them, and pushes the changes to the remote repository.

-### 2. New Branch to Main Branch: Create Pull Request

-- A pull request is created from the new branch to the main branch.
+## Sequence Diagram: GitHub Actions Workflow

-### 3. User to Pull Request: Trigger Commands
+### 1. User to GitHub Event: Trigger PR Comment

-- The user adds a comment to the pull request with one of the following commands: `/rebase`, `/autosquash`, or `/rebase-autosquash`.
+- The user creates a pull request comment with one of the commands: `/rebase`, `/autosquash`, or `/rebase-autosquash`.

-### 4. Based on Comment: Rebase, Autosquash, or Both

-- If the comment contains `/rebase`, the main branch rebases onto the new branch.
-- If the comment contains `/autosquash`, autosquashing is performed in the new branch.
+### 2. GitHub Event to GitHub Actions: Event Trigger

+- The GitHub event is triggered, specifically the 'created' event on `issue_comment`.

+### 3. GitHub Actions to Checkout Action: Prepare Workflow

-- If the comment contains `/rebase-autosquash`, both rebase and autosquash actions are executed.
+- GitHub Actions checks if the pull request comment contains specific commands.
+- If commands are found, it proceeds to the next step; otherwise, the workflow is ignored.

+### 4. Checkout Action to Adhoc Commands Action: Execute Commands

+- GitHub Actions checks out the latest code.
+- Adhoc Commands Action is triggered to run ad-hoc commands based on the user's comment.

+### 5. Adhoc Commands Action to GitHub Actions: Successful Execution

+- Adhoc commands are executed successfully, performing actions such as rebase, autosquash, or both.
+- GitHub Actions acknowledges the successful execution.

+### 6. GitHub Actions to GitHub Event: Complete Workflow

+- The workflow is completed, and GitHub Actions updates the GitHub event accordingly.

+### 7. GitHub Actions to GitHub Event: Ignore Workflow

+- If no specific commands are found in the PR comment, GitHub Actions ignores the workflow.